Ekumen-OS/beluga/CONTRIBUTING.md

+# How to contribute to Beluga

+Thank you for investing your time in contributing to this project!

+## Contributions

 Any contribution that you make to this repository will be under the Apache 2 License, as dictated by that [license](./LICENSE):